About Audra and Megan

 Megan has loved Colorado since she was a child, and has felt blessed to call it home for 20+ years.
 Megan is an active Christian, wife, mother, grandmother, counselor, and friend.

 Megan’s area of focus for continued studies is concentrated on relationships and trauma.
 Relationships may include, but obviously not limited to: dating/engaged/married/divorced couples, siblings, parent-child, families, in-laws, extended and blended families.
 Megan’s professional passion and therapeutic focus is aimed to relieve and heal the impact that trauma (abuse, grief, loss, anxiety, depression, addictions, etc) may currently have on your most significant and intimate relationships.
 Megan’s therapeutic approach is both collaborative and integrative.
 She believes in the exploration process of a client’s narrative and personal story.
-Megan is trained in EMDR therapy and working towards certification.
-She continues to research and study relationships and trauma, human sexuality, body work, neuroscience, and DBT.
+Megan is trained and certified in EMDR therapy.
+She continues to research and study relationships and trauma, human sexuality, bodywork, neuroscience, and DBT.

 Megan’s constant prayer is to remain connected to the Holy Spirit, allowing His work to be accomplished through her time with clients.